 PRIVACY NOTICE - THE HUNDRED

-The England and Wales Cricket Board Limited (ECB) is the national governing body for cricket, the organiser of The Hundred, runs We Are England Cricket Supporters and runs numerous programmes to support recreational cricket.
+The England and Wales Cricket Board Limited (ECB) is the national governing body for cricket, the operator of The Hundred, runs We Are England Cricket Supporters and operates numerous programmes to support recreational cricket.

 Under data protection law, we are required to provide you with certain details concerning how your personal data will be used and protected.

 - Address: England and Wales Cricket Board, Lord’s Cricket Ground, London, NW8 8QZ

 - Phone: 020 7432 1200

 - Full name (first name and last name)

 - Email address

 - Diversity information (if applicable)